Feeling Like You’ll Never Succeed?

-If you’re just tuning in, we’re talking about how to prepare for the next year of your business in a calm, restorative way.
+Let’s talk about how to prepare for the next phase of your business in a calm, restorative way.

 Today we’re tackling the feeling that you’ll never succeed.